 The Merritt Island National Wildlife Refuge, which is managed by U.S. Fish and Wildlife Service (FWS), is on the eastern coast of Florida near Cape Canaveral, spanning portions of Brevard and Volusia counties.
 EFL implemented two roadway projects in the Refuge similar to the Gulf Islands road: Black Point Wildlife Drive and Shiloh Marsh Road.
 The existing roads consisted of unpaved silty sand embankments that served multiple functions including dikes for water management and also to protect wildlife.
 However, the unpaved roads required significant and frequent maintenance and had experienced washouts during hurricanes and storms.
 For the two projects, EFL in partnership with FWS considered a number of road paving material alternatives, including CCS, aggregate-only (with no paving on top), coquina shell surface, and a dirt road mixed with a glue-like material (lignosulfonate) to stabilize the road.

 Black Point Wildlife Drive: Black Point Wildlife Drive is an unpaved road approximately five miles long with swamps on both sides.
 Because it is a loop road, it also experiences storms from all angles.
 For this road, EFL and FWS selected a four-inch thick CCS base filled with limestone and covered with two inches of limestone.
 Limestone was chosen to fill the CCS because it met natural requirements of the refuge and encouraged drivers to drive slower than a more conventionally-paved road would have.
 A cost analysis also indicated that construction of the CCS filled with limestone was comparable or slightly cheaper than a traditional road base paved with asphalt.
 The new road has lasted for over seven years with no damage to the underlying CCS base; limestone has some cement-like properties and likely has contributed to a more durable structure than a loose aggregate fill for the CCS would have.
-It has required only minimal maintenance in areas where the top layer of limestone has washed out.
+As of 2015, it had required only minimal maintenance in areas where the top layer of limestone had washed out.

 Shiloh Marsh Road: Shiloh Marsh Road is an unpaved road approximately three miles long that runs along a portion of the Indian River Intracoastal Waterway in the Refuge.
 For this project, EFL and FWS chose a coquina shell surface for higher portions of the road and a CCS filled with stone for lower portions of the road.
 They used the CCS for low portions because the subgrade portions of the road are frequently covered in water, and a loose surface material would have washed out very quickly.
 Although the road has mangroves on one side that help to shield it from storm surge, the road nonetheless washed out at 90% completion due to a hurricane.